JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 ### Tight Coupling

-The conceptually simpler way of coupling pallets is known as "tight coupling".
-When tightly coupling to another pallet, you specify the depended pallets name explicitly as a trait bound on your pallet's configuration trait.
-This is demonstrated in the tightly-coupled variant of `check-membership`.
+Tightly coupling pallets is more explicit than loosely coupling them.
+When you are writing a pallet that you want to tightly couple with some other pallet as a dependency, you explicitly specify the name of the pallet on which you depend as a trait bound on the configuration trait of the pallet you are writing.
+This is demonstrated in the tightly coupled variant of `check-membership`.

 ```rust, ignore
 pub trait Trait: system::Trait + vec_set::Trait {